50 Best Nursing Careers Based by Salary

 5. Gerontology Nurse

 What to expect: Unlike a nursing home staff nurse, a geriatric staff nurse will not have a range of ages in the clients being cared for.
-Thus learning to know the peculiarities of older persons via both experience and specialized study will make this job much more meaningful.
+Thus learning to know the peculiarities of elderly patients via both experience and specialized study will make this job much more meaningful.
 Diseases related to age and deceased bodily function are part of the big picture in this field.
 A generalized slowdown, especially compared to acute care, may make it seem easy and less stressful, but there are other stresses.
 These nurses sometimes crush or liquefy medications for patients.
 So, food needs and elimination take longer to address in some patients.

 Median salary: $62,400